Yashchamria/PathfinderVisualizer/Readme.md

-A simple pathfinder visualizer built on SFML framework and tries to contain all the popular, efficient and inefficient pathfinding algorithms.
+The pathfinder visualizes the underlying process to find the path for all the effective algorithms(Astar, Dijkstra's, Breadth-first and Depth-first).
+It is built upon the SFML framework and uses premake to organize the project.
-Premake is used to organize the project.
+The project served me to understand how to convert mathematical algorithms/theories into functional code.
+It also allowed me to explore a new framework(SFML) and design patterns(strategy, facade and adapter- used in the project).
+I encourage you to download the project and tinker with it.